telerik/ajax-docs/controls/asyncupload/security.md

 </appSettings>
 ````

->note Even when disabling file uploads, we recommend setting the [main custom encryption keys](#recommended-settings), especially for versions prior to R2 2019 SP1.
+>important Even when disabling file uploads, we recommend setting the [main custom encryption keys](#recommended-settings), especially for versions prior to R2 2019 SP1.

 ## See Also